Mystic99K/CSC_project/README.txt

-do not copy anything from this repo
+Sdo not copy anything from this repo

 ICSK stay away